Warren-Morelli/-Movie-Analysis-for-Microsoft/#1 README FIRST.md

-Please review our full analysis in *Final Notebook, Factors That Determine a Successful Film.ipynb* or my presentation *Recording - Factors That Determine Successful Film.mp4*
+Please review my full analysis in *Final Notebook, Factors That Determine a Successful Film.ipynb* or my presentation *Recording - Factors That Determine Successful Film.mp4*

 For any additional questions, please contact Warren Morelli at warren@momo-mktg.com